bongssss/Gh0stlink_cyber/README.md

 1. Output proving you can read `/root/root.txt` (or equivalent root-only artefact).
 2. A short attack log (commands / tools used, in chronological order) that demonstrates your chain of compromise.
 3. A remediation section listing at least **three** concrete fixes for the issues you exploited.
+4. The link to download the vulnerable machine to a hypervisor is :[Here](https://drive.google.com/file/d/1J7i9yGWyIFysGiqyRbY7XMnyknfzxZ3C/view?usp=sharing)

 ### GhostLink Scan Report